EZO Logo

 AssetSonar Blogs Hardware Asset Management

-Key Hardware Asset Management Challenges and Solutions for IT Managers
+4 Key Challenges in Hardware Asset Management and Its Solutions

 hardware asset management

-Hardware assets are any tangible, physical, and company-owned technology assets, currently in use, or stock.
-Hardware assets play a crucial role in supporting various tasks and processes within an organization.
+Hardware assets are any tangible, physical, or company-owned technology assets currently in use or in stock.
+Hardware assets play a crucial role in supporting various organizational tasks and processes.
 They provide the necessary computing power, storage capacity, and connectivity required to store and process data and facilitate communication.
 It can be divided into four categories:

-1. End-user devices: These are hardware devices directly used by employees in their day-to-day work, such as computers, tablets, and smartphones.
+1. End-user devices: Hardware devices directly used by employees in their day-to-day operation, such as computers, tablets, and smartphones.

-2. Network devices: This is support hardware equipment that facilitates digital and analog communication, such as telephone and video conferencing systems.
+2. Network devices: Support hardware equipment that facilitates digital and analog communication, such as telephone and video conferencing systems.

 3. Data-center devices: These assets help data centers function effectively and include servers and security devices.